-ISSUE #11: SCHOOLS
+ISSUE #11: SCHOOLS AND COMMUNITY FACILITIES

-If all the undeveloped lots in Yorkville were developed today, and there were two kids per household, the school population could grow to 9,000 students from 5,300 currently.
-This would require expansion of existing schools or construction of new schools, potentially even a second High School.
+Presently, if all the undeveloped residential lots in Yorkville were developed, the local school population could grow to 9,000 students from 5,300 at the time of this Comprehensive Plan.
+This would require expansion of existing schools or the construction of new schools, including a second High School.
+In addition, all other community facilities - such as City Hall, the Library, the Bristol-Kendall Fire Protection District and the Police Department currently have adequate facilities.